 James Tizzard, Managing Director, Modern Networks, said: ‘We’re delighted to have be awarded these prestigious contracts.
 We’ve received great feedback from the clients at each centre as we’ve successfully transitioned them without any downtime whatsoever.
 We’re now looking forward to supporting the centre teams so they can continue to provide great retail experiences to their customers.’

 Unique challenges presented by every shopping centre

-Every shopping centres has presented Modern Networks with its own unique set of challenges.
-However, each site transition has followed a highly successful project plan and process.
-First, all telephone services except mobiles were migrated while retaining their original numbers.
-Second, all computer hardware and business applications were transitioned.
-Once completed, users have new Microsoft 365 logins, mailboxes and file sharing facilities.
-Third, Modern Networks wiped and reconfigured all mobile devices.
-Fourth, new segregated Wi-Fi services were made available to centre management, retail tenants and shoppers.
-Fifth, remote workers were setup online with VPN access.
-Finally, Modern Networks provided all documentation and training required.
-On completion of the transition process, each site is handed over to Modern Networks Service Desk for on-going technical support.
+Every shopping centre presented Modern Networks with its own unique set of challenges.
+Each site followed a highly successful project plan and process to move its services.
+First, all telephone services except mobiles were migrated while keeping their original numbers.
+Second, all computer hardware and business applications were moved.
+Third, we setup new Microsoft 365 logins, mailboxes and file sharing facilities for all users.
+Fourth, Modern Networks wiped and reconfigured all mobile devices.
+Next, we setup new segregated Wi-Fi services for each centre management team, the retail tenants and shoppers.
+Any remote workers were also setup online with VPN access.
+Finally, Modern Networks supplied all documentation and training needed.
+On completion of the transition process, each site was handed over to Modern Networks Service Desk for on-going IT support.

 A great outcome

 The Covid-19 pandemic has made a tough trading environment even more challenging for retailers.
-The swift transition of 12 prestige shopping centres to new ownership, managing agent and IT service provider has helped ensure their futures and secure jobs.
+The swift transition of 12 prestige shopping centres to new ownership, managing agent and IT service provider has helped ensure their futures and job security.